BoG-Dev-Bootcamp/bootcamp-s23-teghpreet/exer5/README.md

 3. Open the `exer5/` folder inside VS Code
 4. Start by installing all required pacakges using `npm install`
 5. Create and setup a new database in your MongoDB Atlas Cluster
 6. In the `exer5/` folder create a file named `.env`.
-Put the following text in this file:
+Put the following text in this file, but use your MongoDB connection string from Atlas:
 ![dotenv file image](readme_image.png)
 7. You will see a `utils/db.js` file.
 This file contains a function to establish a connection with the db.
 You will need to change the **connection url string** to your db url found in MongoDB Atlas.
 8. You will see a `models` folder.
 You will put your schema files in here.